-\ multiply by number rolled on a six-sided die

-\\ multiply by number rolled on a twelve-sided die
+\Multiply by a number rolled on a 6-sided die \\Multiply by a number rolled on a 12-sided die Note:

-Silver will always be in the treasure.

-Gold will be in the treasure 50% of the time.

-Gems/Jewelry will be in the treasure as indicated by the precent given.
-Magic will be in the treasure as indicated by the percent given.
+- Silver will always be in the treasure. - Gold will be in the treasure 50% of the time. - Gems/Jewelry will be in the treasure as indicated by the percent given. - Magic will be in the treasure as indicated by the percent given.